Interfacelab/ilab-media-tools/readme.txt

 7. Imgix settings.

 == Changelog ==

+= 2.1.22 =
+* Fix for thumbnails not being uploaded when using a custom `upload_dir` filter
+* Fix for situations where your storage credentials don't work but you are unable to get Media Cloud "unstuck" from thinking the settings are bad
+* Fix for the troubleshooter tool not being available if storage settings are turned off

 = 2.1.21 =
 * Debug logger will now log all php errors and warnings